-- The change of CLASS half-an-hour targets,

-- The change of CLASS primary substation's availability status (inhibited, test, contribution is zero),

-- The change of CLASS function status (e.g. CLASS status changes from Enabled to Activated),

-- On emergency SYSCON selection,

-- On enablement of BSP TSF.
+- Periodic trigger each half an hour to capture the potential change of CLASS half-an-hour targets, - The change of CLASS primary substation's availability status (inhibited, test, contribution is zero).
+This trigger happens only if a primary substation that has CLASS DR or CLASS DB functions enabled becomes unavailable.
+Otherwise, QUEST is not triggered on this event. - The change of CLASS function status from Enabled to Activated.
+QUEST is triggered on this event to put the ANM systems in appropriate mitigation modes. - On emergency SYSCON selection, - On enablement of BSP TSF,